ORGASME ANAL : on vous dit tout en 5 points clés

 ✔ Physical and mental preparation

-✔ Quality lubricant
+✔ Quality lube

 ✔ Suitable equipment (plug, fingers…)

-✔ Open communication with the partner
+✔ Open communication with your partner

-✔ Patience and kindness towards yourself
+✔ Patience and self-compassion

 Léa